 10. Ignore the rules.

-Perhaps one of the most bizarre writing tips we’ve got for you, but Author Neil Gaiman maintains that “the main rule of writing is that if you do it with enough assurance and confidence, you’re allowed to do whatever you like.
+We saved the most bizarre writing tip for the end.
+Author Neil Gaiman maintains that “the main rule of writing is that if you do it with enough assurance and confidence, you’re allowed to do whatever you like.
 So write your story as it needs to be written.
 Write it honestly, and tell it as best you can’.
 Integrity is an important factor when you take a writing project on.
 Sticking to strict rules might improve your overall skills, but make sure you still put your stamp on things.
-Perhaps refer to tip 6 for this; if your friends don’t feel like your writing sounds like you then a bit of rule-deviation may be in order!
+Refer to tip 6 for this; if your friends don’t feel like your writing sounds like you then a bit of rule-deviation may be in order!